NihaalManaf/tp/docs/UserGuide.md

 **Format:** `clear`

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 This action is irreversible!
-All contacts will be permanently deleted from the address book right aftr you enter the clear command!
+All contacts will be permanently deleted from the address book right after you enter the clear command!
 </div>